Soft Coral Garden Discovered in Greenland's Deep Sea

 As opposed to coral reefs which sit in sunny, shallow waters, this newly discovered soft coral garden lives more than 1,600 feet underwater at water pressure approximately 50 times greater than at sea-level — and it exists within total darkness.
 Like all coral habitats, this garden’s survival hangs in an intricate balance and it supports an abundance of marine life including cauliflower corals, feather stars, sponges, anemones, brittle stars and hydrozoans bryozoans.

-“Coral gardens are characterized by collections of one or more species (typically of non-reef forming coral), that sit on a wide range of hard and soft bottom habitats, from rock to sand, and support a diversity of fauna,” said co-author Chris Yesson from Zoological Society London.
+“Coral gardens are characterized by collections of one or more species (typically of non-reef forming coral), that sit on a wide range of hard and soft bottom habitats, from rock to sand, and support a diversity of fauna,” said co-author Chris Yesson from Zoological Society of London.
 “There is considerable diversity among coral garden communities, which have previously been observed in areas such as northwest and southeast Iceland.”

 This discovery contributes significantly to the limited knowledge scientists have on the deep sea, one of the most unexplored habitats on Earth due to its sheer size and depth.
 The authors note that this research is especially important because so little is known about the intricate workings and relationships of Greenland’s deep sea habitats.